wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 ```

-So first, create the function that takes in those three parameters:
+So first, create the function that takes in those 3 parameters:

 ```js
 function generatePlayerCard(name, age, height){